-- 1. If Web DLP is configured, unregister Content Gateway with the Data Security Management Server. - 2.
+- 1. If you are running Web Security Gateway only and Web DLP is configured, unregister Content Gateway with the Data Security Management Server.
+If you are running Web Security only, skip this step, and follow steps 2 through 8. - 2.
 On the Log Server host, stop the Log Server service. - 3.
 On the TRITON Unified Security Center host, uninstall TRITON Unified Security Center and associated components (see the component list, above).
 Make a list of uninstalled components. - 4.
-Document the Policy Source settings of all appliances in the cluster and then on the User directory and filtering and Filtering only appliances change the policy source setting to Full policy source. - 5.
+Document the Policy Source settings of all appliances in the cluster and then on the User directory and filtering and Filtering only appliances, change the policy source setting to Full policy source. - 5.
 On the original Full policy source appliance, change the C interface IP address. - 6.
 On each of the secondary appliances, change the policy source setting from Full policy source to the original setting, pointing the appliance to the new Full policy source C interface IP address. - 7.
 Reinstall TRITON Unified Security Center and associated components. - 8.
 On the Log Server host, change the IP address of the Policy Server entry in websense.ini to the new C interface IP address and restart Log Server. - 9.
 If Web DLP is used, reregister with Data Security Management Server.